-Palm related itchiness and rashes can be caused by a variety of factors.
+Palm-related itchiness and rashes can be caused by a variety of factors.
 But you can rapidly test whether it’s linked to your household products.
-Bio surface cleaners and dishwashing liquids are unlikely to cause any skin reaction.
+Bio-surface cleaners and dishwashing liquids are unlikely to cause any skin reaction.

 We spend a lot of time using our beloved smartphones.
-Unfortunately, mobile phones can affect your posture as we sit or stand with our neck bent forward toward the screen.
+Unfortunately, mobile phones can affect your posture as you sit or stand with your neck bent forward toward the screen.
 According to cosmetic experts, the phone neck affects our chin and jawlines.
 When you look down at your phone, you crunch up the skin, creating a large neck appearance and an almost double chin.
 Looking down affects your youthful appearance.

 Makeup can age your skin

 If you are a makeup lover, here’s the good news first: wearing makeup does not age your skin.
 However, the ingredients contained in your favourite brands could affect your skin’s ageing process, such as parabens, talc, dimethicone, and propylene.
 Indeed, they can aggravate buildups on your skin, making your skin appear dull and uneven.
 Additionally, makeup can also trap pollutants against the skin, which accelerate oxidative stress.

 Last but not least, if you’ve been working from home since the start of the pandemic, your indoor lifestyle could also lead to premature ageing and dark spots.
 If you do suffer with them try Gundry MD Dark Spot Diminisher it's a miracle worker.